-Practical: One of the following topics: pHmetric titration curves of hydrochloric and acetic acids.
+Practical: One of the following topics: pH-metric titration curves of hydrochloric and acetic concentration galvanic cell.

+acids.
 Dissociation equilibria of ampholites, determination of isoelectric pH or study of electrolysis.

 Practical: One of the following topics: Kinetic measurements, mutarotation of glucose measured by polarimetry or kinetics of a second order reaction: hydrolysis of esters or initial rates and activation energy of the iodine clock.